cirosantilli/linux-kernel-module-cheat/README.md

 to save a few seconds. `./run` wouldn't rebuild everything, but checking timestamps takes a few moments.

+If you are feeling fancy, you can also insert modules with:

+    modprobe hello

+and if you are feeling raw, you can use:

+    /myinsmod.out /hello.ko

 We use `printk` a lot, and it shows on the QEMU terminal by default.
 If that annoys you (e.g. you want to see stdout separately), do:

     dmesg -n 1